indranimaz23-oss/agent-sentinel/README.md

 ## Roadmap

 **Month 1**
-Finalize the action schema and benchmark Rego against lighter alternatives with attention to latency and maintainability.
+Finalize the schema and benchmark Rego for latency and maintainability.

 **Month 2**
-Build the sequence replay harness and stress-test policies against destructive chains and bypass attempts.
+Expand the sequence replay harness and test for policy gaps across chained actions.

 **Month 3**
-Tighten edge cases, document failure modes, and publish evaluation results alongside the reference implementation.
+Document failure modes and publish evaluation results alongside the reference implementation.